 Get Help Israel was founded by Tanya Prochko, MEd, MFT who, upon making Aliyah, had many questions about starting a private practice in Israel.
 She learned that not only are the laws for practicing privately different in Israel, but that there is a lack of a supportive and informative body that can assist and guide English speaking mental health professionals in Israel.

-The first thing Tanya created was a closed Facebook group called Mental Health Networking in Israel, which continues to benefit over 200 English-speaking mental health professionals throughout Israel by providing therapists with a place to make referrals, ask questions, get support, and receive information on mental health-related events.
+The first thing Tanya created was a Facebook group called Mental Health Networking in Israel, which continues to benefit over 200 English-speaking mental health professionals throughout Israel by providing therapists with a place to make referrals, ask questions, get support, and receive information on events in the industry.

-Having witnessed the positive effects of the networking group, Tanya became motivated to create an official framework for English-speaking mental health professionals where they can gain access to the essential components in achieving career success and satisfaction in Israel, and thus, Get Help Israel (GHI) was born.
+Having witnessed the positive effects of the networking group, Tanya became motivated to create an official framework for English-speaking mental health professionals where they can gain access to the essential components that would enable them to be the best that they can be for their clients; and thus, Get Help Israel (GHI) was born.
 GHI’s main goal is to provide the public with easy access to qualified English-speaking mental health professionals in Israel.
 Clients can feel confident using GHI as a resource because they know that it represents a high standard of professionalism, and the professionals listed on the site have been verified.
-Interested members must go through a screening process to ensure that they have proper training in their field of expertise and that their motivation for joining is in line with GHI’s mission.

 Get Help Israel upholds this standard by creating a framework that encourages continuing education, provides access to certified supervisors and malpractice insurance companies (including ones that cover therapists who were unable to convert their degrees from abroad) and offers information, support, and guidance to its’ members via the advisory board.
 As a result of this standard, both clients and organizations referring clients know that Get Help Israel is the place to find the right mental health assistance.
-Today, Get Help Israel is a comprehensive resource with 150 members, offering clients quality choices of English-speaking private psychologists, therapists, psychiatrists, and life coaches, as well as treatment facilities, therapy groups, and subsidized services.
-Members write blogs and articles related to their areas of expertise for our readers to gain the tools and insight on a variety of mental health related topics.
+Today, Get Help Israel is a comprehensive resource with close to 200 members, offering clients quality choices of English-speaking private psychologists, therapists, psychiatrists, and life coaches, as well as treatment facilities, therapy groups, and subsidized services.
+Get Help Israel has also branched out to include Educational (or relate) Professionals to give English-speakers access to the right educational specialists and information on navigating the educational system.

 Countless clients have found help through Get Help Israel and many have sent direct messages thanking GHI for offering such a valuable resource.
 We strive to continue to meet the needs of the English-speaking population and to facilitate a positive change in the mental health field in Israel.